nlesc-sherlock/Sherlock/topics/deeplearning/startupguide.md

  * For the car categorisation use case: [OneDrive](https://nlesc-my.sharepoint.com/personal/e_ranguelova_esciencecenter_nl/Documents/Forms/All.aspx#InplviewHashaca49138-2f09-41f3-8065-eadee2b27c93=RootFolder%3D%252Fpersonal%252Fe%255Franguelova%255Fesciencecenter%255Fnl%252FDocuments%252FSherlock%252FDeepLearning4ComputerVision%252FDatasets%252FCompCars) and use the info from the Access file.
 Read the README file.
  * For the gender&age categorization use case: [OneDrive](https://nlesc-my.sharepoint.com/personal/e_ranguelova_esciencecenter_nl/Documents/Forms/All.aspx#InplviewHashaca49138-2f09-41f3-8065-eadee2b27c93=RootFolder%3D%252Fpersonal%252Fe%255Franguelova%255Fesciencecenter%255Fnl%252FDocuments%252FSherlock%252FDeepLearning4ComputerVision%252FDatasets%252FAdienceFaces).
 Read the README file.
 7. Install Caffe following the [instructions](http://caffe.berkeleyvision.org/installation.html).

-OR (installing Caffe seems problematic, so pre-packedinstallation is easier, the follwoing step is very quick and tested fromUbuntu, witin a VM)
+OR (installing Caffe seems problematic, so pre-packed installation is easier, the follwoing step is very quick and tested fromUbuntu, witin a VM)
 Use the docker container with Caffe (CPU or GPU flavours).
 [CPU flavour](https://hub.docker.com/r/tleyden5iwx/caffe-cpu-master/).
      * If you don't have docker installed use  wget -qO- https://get.docker.com/ | sh
      * Go to your working directory, say Sherlock (we could linkit to our git hub repo): cd Sherlock